Histogram-based Parameter-efficient Tuning for Passive and Active Sonar Classification: Results and Discussion

-\Cref{fig:feature_similarity} visualizes feature similarity analysis.
-Each compares the layer-wise similarity of linear probe, adapter and histogram methods to the fully fine-tuned baseline.
-It is observed that histograms retain higher similarity, indicating that they capture a higher level of semantic representation than adapters, while adapters sometimes even achieve a lower similarity than linear probing.
+Further analysis is conducted with the largest dataset (VTUAD) using non-shared weights.
+Fig. \ref{fig:feature_similarity} visualizes feature similarity analysis \cite{lian2022scaling}, which compares the layer-wise similarity of linear probe, adapter and histogram methods to the fully fine-tuned baseline.
+It is observed that HPT retains higher similarity, indicating that it better preserves semantic representations than adapters, while adapters sometimes even achieve a lower similarity than linear probing.
 It is observed that in the early layers, all methods preserve low-level features, thereby maintaining high similarity.
 Progressing into the mid-layers, where more specialized abstractions occur, the adapter approach deviates more strongly, causing similarity to drop.
-In contrast, histograms—by summarizing the distribution—retain closer alignment with the baseline’s intermediate features, though some divergence still appears.
-Finally, at the upper layers, both methods converge somewhat again, as the model refines representations for the final classification task; this leads to a slight rebound in similarity, suggesting that certain task-specific semantics are being aligned.
+In contrast, histogram-based methods, by summarizing the distribution, retain closer alignment with the baseline’s intermediate features.
+Finally, at the upper layers, both methods converge somewhat again, as the model refines representations for the final classification task.

 To compare HPT with other related works, LoRA \cite{hu2021lora} and SSF \cite{lian2022scaling} were integrated into AST.
 For LoRA, the mechanism is applied to the query component with a rank of 6 and 12, while \(\alpha\) is set to 1 so the scaling factor becomes \(1/6\) and \(1/12\), respectively.
-For SSF, six layers were inserted at these points: after the first LayerNorm, after the QKV projection, after the final projection in the attention sub-layer, after the second LayerNorm, after the first and second fully connected layers.
+For SSF, six layers were inserted at these points: after the first LayerNorm, after the QKV projection, after the second LayerNorm, after the first and second fully connected layers.
 An element-wise affine transformation \( x \leftarrow \mathrm{scale} \odot x + \mathrm{shift} \) is learned.
 Shared settings across all experiments are used so that the performance differences arise exclusively from the fine-tuning mechanism itself with minimal parameter footprint.
 It should be noted that the SSF six layers are distinct in the block.